citusdata/citus_docs/installation/single_node_osx.rst

   initdb -D citus/worker1
   initdb -D citus/worker2

-The master needs to know where it can find the worker.
+The master needs to know where it can find the workers.
 To tell it you can run:

 ::